Master's Programs in Educational Curriculum and Instruction

 All graduate programs require a 3.0 GPA or better for graduation.
 No course with a grade lower than "C" will count toward the degree.

 Substitutions for required courses must be approved in advance and in writing by the graduate coordinator or the department chair.
 Transfer credit (see general master's degree requirements ) must have prior approval by the graduate coordinator or department chair.
 In addition to the above requirements, the individual must pass comprehensive examinations.
 Each student is allowed only two attempts to pass comprehensive examinations.
-Each student should register with the department's graduate secretary for comprehensive examinations one semester prior to the examination.
-It is the responsibility of the student to keep abreast of the dates and times of the comprehensive exams.
-Comprehensive exams are administered over each semester: the fourth Friday of October, February, and June.
+Comprehensive exams are administered in the spring and fall.

 Research and Scholarly Integrity Education